StarskyRobotics/rqt_plot/README.md

 5. If you change the time range after adding topics, click 'Redraw' to re-plot all added topics

 Tip:
-If you are plotting multiple topics, first set the time range to really short (eg make start & end the same time), then add all the topics you want, then set the time range to the range you are interested in, then click redraw.
+If you are plotting multiple topics, disable autodraw, add all the topics you want to plot, set the time range to the range you are interested in, then click redraw.
 This will plot all the topics in parallel which is quicker then adding them one by one.